What Was Traded on China's Silk Road and Why

-Discover the products and items that made the Silk Road the world's most important ancient trade route here.
+Discover the products and items that made the Silk Road the world's most important ancient trade route in this article.
+If you are interested in traveling the Silk Road, contact us to book a trip.

 The kinds of products exported from China during the at-least-3,000-year history of the Silk Road changed over time, but silk was generally the most precious export.